myersm0/SymbolicApproximators.jl/README.md

 # SymbolicDiscretizers
 A Julia package to transform continuous signals (such as time series) into symbolic representations, while preserving meaningful patterns and distances.
-This enables the use of string algorithms, suffix trees, pattern matching, and other discrete techniques on continuous data.

 ** This package is still under development.
 Check back soon. **